University of Arkansas

 Dr. Zachary Steelman

-Dr. Zachary Steelman is Assistant Professor of Information Systems in the Walton College of Business at the University of Arkansas.
-He has authored refereed publications in prominent IS journals and conferences such as Information Systems Research, MIS Quarterly, MIS Quarterly Executive, Information Systems Journal, Communications of the Association of Information Systems, Americas Conference on Information Systems, and the Hawaii International Conference on System Sciences.
+Dr. Zachary Steelman is an Associate Professor of Information Systems in the Walton College of Business at the University of Arkansas.
+He has authored refereed publications in prominent IS and Business journals such as Information Systems Research, MIS Quarterly, MIS Quarterly Executive, Information Systems Journal, Communications of the Association of Information Systems, Decision Support Systems, International Journal of Information Management, and the Journal of Business Logistics.
+He was awarded the 2020 Association of Information Systems Early Career Award which “recognizes individuals in the early stages of their careers who have already made outstanding research, teaching, and/or service contributions to the field of information systems” and is given to 6-8 individuals each year.
 His research interests include the selection, development, and management of IT portfolios for individuals, teams, and organizations.
 He has worked with a variety of Fortune 500 organizations to examine the impact of IT infrastructure and policy changes on individuals and the organization, specifically within the context of IT consumerization.

 “I chose the University of Arkansas after having an amazing experience here in the Masters of Information Systems program.
 Interacting with the faculty, as well as being introduced to their research, sparked an interest in me to continue my education.
 I chose to pursue a Ph.D. to allow myself to experience the cutting edge of technology and to help others find a passion for it, as well.”